ropensci/rcites/inst/assets/draft_answer.md

 in `DESCRIPTION` with the role "rev" and we would like to have their formal consent before the next CRAN release.

-=> KC: should we offer more than "rev"? / JG: I think "rev" is fine, as this is what their role was.

 We have carefully addressed the reviewers' comments and added several new features to our package following their suggestions.
 Given the nature and the number of changes we have made since the last version, we are considering